 The simple takeaway for you here is – Keep it Simple Silly!
 When data is generated from healthcare information system, the format has to be simple and easy-to-understand.
 Avoid acronyms, complicated language and use visual tools.
 While delivering preventive healthcare and wellness communications to members, you should:

 - Educate them on chronic diseases & their ill-effects

 - Remind them to take immediate action steps to improve their health

-- Embed case studies & success stories to encourage them adopt a healthy lifestyle
+- Embed case studies & success stories to encourage them to adopt a healthy lifestyle

 Provide the best of healthcare value-add to members